SBDS

 Ribosome maturation protein SBDS is a protein that in humans is encoded by the SBDS gene.
 An alternative transcript has been described, but its biological nature has not been determined.
 This gene has a closely linked pseudogene that is distally located.
-This gene encodes a member of a highly conserved protein family that exists from archaea to vertebrates and plants.
+This gene encodes a member of a highly conserved protein family that exists in all archaea and eukaryotes.

 Function

 The encoded protein plays an essential role in ribosome biogenesis.
 SBDS interacts with elongation factor-like GTPase 1 (Efl1) to disassociate eukaryotic initiation factor 6 (eIF6) from the late cytoplasmic pre-60S ribosomal subunit allowing assembly of the 80S.
 Dynamic rotation of the SBDS protein in the ribosomal P site is coupled to a conformational switch in EFL1 that promotes eIF6 displacement through competition for an overlapping binding site on the 60S ribosomal subunit.
 Yeast SBDS ortholog, Sdo1, functions within a pathway containing Efl1 to facilitate the release and recycling of the nucleolar shuttling factor Tif6 (yeast eIF6 ortholog) from late cytoplasmic pre-60S ribosomal subunit.
 Knockdown of SBDS expression results in increased apoptosis in erythroid cells undergoing differentiation due to elevated ROS levels.
 Hence SBDS is critical for normal erythropoiesis.

 This family is highly conserved in species ranging from archaea to vertebrates and plants.
 The family contains several Shwachman-Bodian-Diamond syndrome (SBDS) proteins from both mouse and humans.
 Shwachman-Diamond syndrome is an autosomal recessive disorder with clinical features that include pancreatic exocrine insufficiency, haematological dysfunction and skeletal abnormalities.
 Members of this family play a role in RNA metabolism.